Iinaus/OpenWeatherApp/README.md

 ## About

-This is a simple .NET application that fetches and displays weather information for two cities, Nurmijärvi and Rovaniemi, using the OpenWeatherMap API.
+This is a simple .NET application that fetches and displays weather information for a city specified by the user, using the OpenWeatherMap API.
 The application retrieves the current weather data and presents it in a user-friendly format, including temperature, humidity, and other weather statistics.
 The project was developed as part of the coursework for an object-oriented programming (OOP) course at Lapland University of Applied Sciences.

 With this exercise, we practiced:
 - Fetching data from a third-party API (OpenWeatherMap).